-27A.
-Gatherings in vicinity of Parliament, courts and protected places are prohibited.
+10. Gatherings in vicinity of Parliament, courts and protected places are prohibited.

-- (1) Subject to subsection (2), all gatherings within a radius of- - (a) twenty metres of the vicinity of the Parliament; - (b) one hundred metres of the vicinity of the Supreme Court, the High Court, a Magistrate Court or any other court; - (c) one hundred metres of any protected place or area declared as such in terms of the Protected Areas and Places Act [Chapter 11:12];
+- (1) Subject to subsection (2), all gatherings within a radius of- - (a) twenty metres of the vicinity of the Parliament; - (b) one hundred metres of the vicinity of the Supreme Court, the High Court, a Magistrates Court or any other court; - (c) one hundred metres of any protected place or area declared as such in terms of the Protected Areas and Places Act [Chapter 11:12];

-(2) Subsection (1) does not apply to any gathering for which permission has, on written application to the Speaker of the House of Assembly, the Chief Justice, the Judge President or the responsible authority of a place referred to in subsection(1)(c), as the case may be, been granted in writing to the convener thereof:

-Provided that the convener shall give prior notice of such gathering in writing, together with the appropriate permission attached thereto, to the regulating authority.

-(3) For the avoidance of doubt it is declared that a "gathering" in subsection (1) does not refer to a gathering of any persons who are employed in, or concerned in any business conducted at, Parliament or a court or other place referred to in subsection (1).
+- (2) Subsection (1) does not apply to any gathering for which seven days prior notice has been given to the Speaker of the National Assembly, the Chief Justice, the Judge President or the responsible authority of a place referred to in subsection (1)(c), as the case may be, and for which leave has been granted in writing to the convener thereof: - Provided that the convener shall give prior notice of such gathering in writing, together with the appropriate notice attached thereto, to the regulating authority. - (3) For the avoidance of doubt it is declared that a "gathering" in subsection (1) does not refer to a gathering of any persons who are employed in, or concerned in any business conducted at, Parliament or a court or other place referred to in subsection (1).